keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 **For Testing** and Evaluation Purposes

- 1. Connect the hook-up wires to the `GND`, `A1`, and `5V` pins of the microcontroller.
+ 1. Connect your hook-up wires to the `GND`, `A1`, and `5V` pins of your microcontroller.

- 2. Connect the crocodile clip jumpers to the hook-up wires.
+ 2. Connect your crocodile clip jumpers to the hook-up wires.

- 3. Connect the resistor midway through the `A1` wire assembly.
+ 3. Connect your resistor midway through the `A1` wire assembly.

  4. Connect the end of the `GND` wire assembly to the resistor.

- 5. Connect the ends of the remaining wire assemblies, in order, to terminals `T1` -- `T2` of the 2-terminal sensor.
+ 5. Connect the ends of the remaining wire assemblies, in order, to terminals `T1` -- `T2` of your 2-terminal sensor.

 **For Production** without a Circuit Board

-1. Connect the hook-up wires to the `GND`, `A1`, and `5V` pins of the microcontroller. \
+ 1. Connect your hook-up wires to the `GND`, `A1`, and `5V` pins of your microcontroller. \
-   Slip on the heat shrink tubing if necessary at this point.
+    Slip on your heat shrink tubing if necessary at this point.

-2. Solder the thin wire to the latter 2 hook-up wires.
+ 2. Solder your thin wire to the latter 2 hook-up wires.

-3. Solder the resistor midway through the `A1` wire assembly.
+ 3. Solder your resistor midway through the `A1` wire assembly.

  4. Solder the `GND` hook-up wire to the resistor.

-   Apply the heat shrink tubing around all connections by evenly heating it using the soldering iron.
+    Apply the heat shrink tubing around all connections by evenly heating it using your soldering iron.

-5. Connect the ends of the remaining wire assemblies, in order, to terminals `T1` -- `T2` of the 2-terminal sensor.
+ 5. Connect the ends of the remaining wire assemblies, in order, to terminals `T1` -- `T2` of your 2-terminal sensor.

-    1. Coil the stripped ends of the thin wires into loops.
+     1. Coil the stripped ends of your thin wires into loops.
      2. Carefully rest the loops on the center of the matching terminals' contact pads, holding the wires and sensor down using masking tape.
      3. Carefully cover the wire loops with conductive paint within the borders of the contact pads.
-    4. Wait for the conductive paint to fully dry/harden.
+     4. Wait for your conductive paint to fully dry/harden.

     See also **Using Conductive Paint** and **Preparing Electrical Contacts**.

-If you are using an Arduino microcontroller, open its IDE on your computer and plug in your board.
+If you are using an Arduino microcontroller, open its IDE on your computer and plug in your board using its USB cable.

 ## Instructions -- Programming